MINNEOLA, Fla. – Brandon Erving was working in the medical field as a phlebotomist when he realized he wanted to venture out into the coffee industry.

 A challenge not only because he wanted to try his luck in the middle of a global pandemic but he’s had to learn all about marketing, promoting, and branding his product on social media.

-“I’m that type of person where I have an idea, I do my 6 months a year research on it, come up with the name jot it down...I just went for it,” the Miami native said.
+“I’m that type of person where I have an idea, I do 6 months to a year of research on it, come up with the name jot it down...I just went for it,” the Miami native said.
 “With the COVID, it did create a lot of challenges because my idea with the coffee was to go door to door, kind of you know, talk to people.”

 Since reaching out to potential clients face-to-face was off the table at the time, he switched gears and went into E-commerce.
 Erving said after learning about the different types of coffee beans, he decided on selling the highest grade bean.